danmayer/danmayer.github.com/_posts/2013-07-13-ruby-formatter-and-runner.md

 end

-ClientTest = Class.new Test::Unit::TestCase do
+ClientTest = Class.new <!--more--> Test::Unit::TestCase do

    def test_can_drink
      client = Client.new('bruce', 20)